graph-h/gmail-auth-script/README.md

 # Gmail Auth Script with Puppeteer

 ## Description
-This script retrieves the number of your unread emails from the status of authorization to your email.
+This script retrieves the count of your unread emails from the status of authorization to your email.

 ## Install
 ```bash